georgexyz19/georgexyz.com/content/posts/html-css-others.md

 [a nice tutorial on how to use Emmet](https://youtu.be/5BIAdWNcr8Y) when coding HTML/CSS

 The other nice feature of VS Code is that it is very easy to install plugins.
-I installed Live Server Addon plugin in a few mouse clicks.
+I installed Live Server Addon plugin with a few mouse clicks.
 It takes efforts to make plugins work in vim.

 #### Inkscape 1.0 Beta Testing